insyspo/openalex/README.md

 # OpenAlex upload to BigQuery

-Code to upload OpenAlex dump and split it into tables.
+## Code to upload OpenAlex dump and split it into tables

 The code is divided into two files.